Cultural heritage is often expressed as Intangible Cultural Heritage.

 The Clare Roots Society is a group which studies family history, genealogy and heritage of County Clare, Ireland and generates Clare genealogy data for free use.
 It was formed in April 2006 as an amateur history, genealogy and heritage group in County Clare.

 Cuimhneamh an Chláir (Memories of Clare) is an independent, not for profit, community-based organization that aims to record, document, archive and store the memories, experiences, customs, traditions and practices that characterise County Clare.
+Nationally, the Oral History Network of Ireland, offers an important resource for oral history.

 The Ireland Reaching Out Project is an Irish government sponsored project enabling local Irish parish-based communities to reach out and engage and identify with their diaspora worldwide while also tracing their family roots.
 The aim of the project is to connect people of Irish heritage abroad with the Irish parish communities from which their ancestors emigrated.